webexistence/monsters-wake-you-up/README.md

 # Monsters Wake You Up

-Simply re-implements that old Beta feature where monsters can interrupt players' sleep if they are sleeping in an unsafe are.
+Re-implements that old Beta feature where monsters can interrupt players' sleep if they are sleeping in an unsafe are.

 ## Implementation

-The implementation is similar to how it was before it was removed in Minecraft 1.0.0.
+The implementation is similar to vanilla before it was removed in version 1.0.0.
 It simulates spawning of up to 25 mobs near the player when they sleep; if one is able to successfully pathfind to the player, their sleep will be interrupted, and they will wake up to a deadly surprise.

 Potential mob spawns include whatever can naturally spawn in the area around the player, with some exceptions (no Endermen, Creepers, or Slimes).
 Witches can spawn.